Jesper de Jong: 2025–26: Major fourth round, Masters debut & third round, top 100

 In January, in Montpellier, de Jong defeated wildcard Quentin Halys, then upset third seed Flavio Cobolli and fifth seed Tallon Griekspoor to reach his first ATP tour-level semifinal.

 Following a final showing at the 2025 Murcia Open, De Jong reached a career-high singles ranking in the top 100 of world No. 98 on 31 March 2025.

 De Jong recorded his first ATP win as a top-100 player over Elliot Benchetrit in Marrakesh.

 De Jong made his Masters 1000 debut at the 2025 Italian Open in Rome, as a lucky loser, and recorded his first Masters win over qualifier Alexander Shevchenko.
 Next he upset 25th seed Alejandro Davidovich Fokina in straight sets to reach the third round of a Masters for the first time in his career.

 In July, de Jong reached his first final on the ATP Tour at the Swedish Open, defeating second seed Tallon Griekspoor in the quarterfinal and fifth seed Camilo Ugo Carabelli in the semifinal.
 He lost to sixth seed Luciano Darderi in the final.
-As a result De Jong reached a new career-high ranking of world No. 83 on 21 July 2025.
+As a result, De Jong reached a new career-high ranking of world No. 83 on 21 July 2025.
 The following week, de Jong reached the quarterfinal on the ATP Tour at the Croatia Open defeating fifth seed Mariano Navone in the second round, but lost to Carlos Taberner in the quarterfinal.

-In October at the 2025 Rolex Shanghai Masters, De Jong reached the third round of a Masters for a second time in the season, upsetting 17th seed Jakub Mensik.
+In October at the 2025 Rolex Shanghai Masters, De Jong reached the third round of a Masters for a second time in the season, upsetting 17th seed Jakub Menšík.

+Ranked No. 106, De Jong entered the main draw of the 2026 French Open as a lucky loser.
+He defeated Stan Wawrinka in the first round (in his farewell match at the event), qualifier Federico Cina and 13th seed Karen Khachanov to reach a Grand Slam fourth round for the first time in his career.
+He became the third lucky loser in the Open Era to reach this stage at Roland Garros after Stanislav Birner (1978) and David Goffin (2012).